marina-melihova/rsschool-nodejs-task-graphql/README.md

 npm run start:seed
 ```

+**If you encounter problems launching the application to try changing file path in scripts of package.json from `dist/app.js` to `dist/src/app.js`**

 ## 💻 How to use

 The application will run on `http://localhost:3000` and you can use Postman to send REST requests from this url.